Grammar & Formatting

 Acronyms and Initialisms

-Define technical or obscure acronyms and initialisms, and write them out fully the first time before using them throughout the rest of the document.
+Define technical or obscure acronyms and initialisms.
+Write them out fully the first time they are used in a document.

 Add an "s" to make an acronym plural.
 For example, write "your choice of IDEs" instead of "your choice of IDE's".